What Is Sassafras?

-Most everyone has heard of the hallucinogenic club drug MDMA, which is also known as ecstasy or Molly.
-However, there is a similar version of hallucinogen – called sassafras, sass, Sally, or MDA – that, while less well-known, has been around longer.
+Most people know of the hallucinogenic club drug MDMA, which is also known as ecstasy or Molly.
+However, there is a similar version of hallucinogen – called sassafras, sass, Sally, or MDA – that, while less known, has been around longer.

 What Is Sassafras?